LinkWellNodes/Documentation/blog/Build-A-Chainlink-Price-Feed-With-Flux-Aggregator/index.md

 ## Price Feeds vs. Direct Requests (Any API)

-While this article focuses primarily on price feeds, it may be helpful to offer a comparison with a different type of Chainlink requests: [direct requests](https://docs.linkwellnodes.io/knowledgebase/Direct-Request-Guide) (also known as 'Any API').
+While this article focuses primarily on price feeds, it may be helpful to offer a comparison with a different type of Chainlink request: [direct requests](https://docs.linkwellnodes.io/knowledgebase/Direct-Request-Guide) (also known as 'Any API').

 **Price Feeds (i.e., Flux Aggregator)**: